blentz100/missing-semester-solutions/README.md

     #### Ramping Up - The next serving of 100% git awesomes-ness.
 Hope you're hungry

       1. Detach yo' HEAD

+         HEAD is the symbolic name for the currently checked out commit.
+HEAD always points to the most recent commit which is reflected in the working tree.
+Normally HEAD points to a branch name, like bugFix.
+Detaching HEAD just means attaching it to a commit instead of a branch.

+         To complete this level, let's detach HEAD from bugFix and attach it to the commit instead.
+Specify this commit by its hash.
+The hash for each commit is displayed on the circle that represents the commit.

+         Solution:

+         ```

+         ```

       2. Relative Refs (^)
       3. Relative Refs #2 (^)
       4. Reversing Changes in Git